Learning Outcomes

 An exemption that removes or reduces CGT on the gain from the sale of a property that has been the owner’s main residence for the duration of ownership, subject to certain conditions.

 If PPR relief fully applies, no CGT is payable on the gain.
 If the property was not always the main home, partial relief may be available.
 Typically, the final nine months of ownership are always treated as exempt, even if not occupied.
-Additional rules provide extended periods for people who are disabled or have moved into care.
+This final period extends to thirty‑six months where the owner is disabled or has moved into a care home.
+Other permitted absences that count as deemed occupation include:

 Worked Example 1.1